mo4dawg/mo4dawg.github.io/_posts/2016-11-11-restful-services.md

 **3. Cacheable**

-As on the World Wide Web, clients can cache responses. &nbsp; Responses must therefore, implicitly or explicitly, define themselves as cacheable, or not, to prevent clients reusing stale or inappropriate data in response to further requests. &nbsp; Well-managed caching partially or completely eliminates some client–server interactions, further improving scalability and performance.
+Clients can cache responses. &nbsp; Responses must therefore, implicitly or explicitly, define themselves as cacheable, or not, to prevent clients reusing stale or inappropriate data in response to further requests. &nbsp; Well-managed caching partially or completely eliminates some client–server interactions, further improving scalability and performance.

 **4. Client-Server**